rumq/java-corejava-book/pages/v2ch01Streams.md

 // TODO

-The `joining` method returns a Collector.
-It returns a Collector that concatenates the input elements, separated by the specified delimiter, in encounter order.

-The `maxBy` method returns a Collector.
-It takes a Comparator as an argument.
-It returns a Collector that returns the maximum element according to the specified Comparator.

-The `minBy` method returns a Collector.
-It takes a Comparator as an argument.
-It returns a Collector that returns the minimum element according to the specified Comparator.

 The `mapping` method returns a Collector.
 It takes a function and a downstream collector as arguments.
 It returns a Collector that applies a mapping function to the input elements before accumulating them.

 The `reducing` method returns a Collector.
 It takes an identity, a function, and a combiner as arguments.
 It returns a Collector that applies a reduction function to the input elements.

-The `collectingAndThen` method returns a Collector.
-It takes a downstream collector and a function as arguments.
-It returns a Collector that applies a finisher function to the result of a reduction.

-The `toUnmodifiableList` method returns a Collector.
-It returns a Collector that accumulates the input elements into an unmodifiable list.

-The `toUnmodifiableSet` method returns a Collector.
-It returns a Collector that accumulates the input elements into an unmodifiable set.

-The `toUnmodifiableCollection` method returns a Collector.
-It takes a supplier as an argument.
-It returns a Collector that accumulates the input elements into an unmodifiable collection, as supplied by the supplier.

 > [Home](HOME.md)